 What Is the SAT?

 The SAT is a competitive exam which is administered worldwide as a standardized test for admissions in colleges and educational institutions.
-The SAT test occurs for seven times in the US and us territories and six times in international locations.
-Information about SAT exam would open up a world of opportunities to realize your goals and concentrate your career plan towards one particular aim.
+The test occurs for seven times in the US and us territories and six times in international locations.
+Information about this exam would open up a world of opportunities to realize your goals and concentrate your career plan towards one particular aim.
 The SAT is an exam, which evaluates a student’s knowledge in Critical Reading, Math and Writing.
 These three aspects of the test-taker determine the college-readiness of the test-taker.